openstack-archive/fuel-plugin-xenserver/doc/source/test-plan.rst

 Product compatibility matrix
 ----------------------------

-The plugin is compatible with MOS 9.0 and XenServer versions 6.5 SP1 (with hotfix XS65ESP013), 7.0 and 7.1, with all hotfixes applied.
+The plugin is compatible with MOS 9.0 and XenServer versions 7.0 and 7.1, with all hotfixes applied.

 Prerequirements